 In general, state and local governments provide the majority of spending on surface transportation in the United States.
-For example, state and local governments funded nearly three-quarters ($131 billion) of total spending for highways in 2017.
+For example, state and local governments funded nearly three-quarters ($131 billion) of total spending for highways in 2017, the latest year for which data are available.
 However, funding from the HTF also plays an important role in facilitating many projects.
 In 2017, the federal government contributed $46 billion in highway investment, 95 percent of which went towards specific capital projects, such as the Interstate Highway System.

 Federal assistance comes most often in the form of grants and other direct contributions, but also in a number of financing mechanisms like tax-preferred bonds and direct federal credit programs that allow states and localities to finance projects on more favorable terms.

-HTF funding shortfalls have generally been filled by transfers from the Treasury’s general fund; such transfers have shifted a total of $144 billion to the fund since 2008, including $70 billion authorized in the Fixing America’s Surface Transportation Act in 2015.
+HTF funding shortfalls have generally been filled by transfers from the Treasury’s general fund; such transfers have shifted a total of $275 billion to the fund since 2008, including $118 billion authorized in the Infrastructure Investment and Jobs Act (IIJA) in 2021.
 Such transfers do not bring in any new federal revenues, but they allow spending from the fund to continue.

 The HTF faces recurring — and increasingly large — funding shortfalls due to an imbalance between revenues and spending.
 The lack of agreement on a structural fix to this imbalance creates periodic funding crises that put the infrastructure system at risk.
-CBO projects that the Mass Transit Account will be exhausted in 2021 and the Highway Account in 2022; in 2019 alone, the Highway Trust Fund’s outlays exceeded revenues by $11.6 billion.
-What’s more, CBO projects that the cumulative shortfall in funding for the Highway Trust Fund will grow rapidly over the next 10 years to almost $190 billion in 2030 — that projection does not take into account any effects from the public health emergency caused by the coronavirus (COVID-19) pandemic.
+CBO projects that the Highway and Mass Transit accounts will be depleted in 2028.
+What’s more, CBO projects that the cumulative shortfall in funding for the Highway Trust Fund will grow rapidly over the next 10 years to around $250 billion in 2033.

 The Highway Trust Fund provides a steady source of funding for investment in and maintenance of essential infrastructure.
 Likewise, safe and efficient infrastructure is a significant contributor to economic growth and productivity.
 Yet, by many measures, the current system is not meeting America’s 21st century needs.
 According to the World Economic Forum, the United States ranks 17th in road quality, and 13th in overall infrastructure quality.

 Considering the importance of infrastructure in transporting goods and people in the economy, this puts the United States at an economic disadvantage.
-According to a 2019 report published by INRIX, a transportation analytics firm, American drivers lost an average of 99 hours, at a total cost of $88 billion, due to congestion in 2019.
-Four out of INRIX’s 20 most congested cities were in the United States in 2019, the highest concentration for any country in the grouping.
+According to a 2022 report published by INRIX, a transportation analytics firm, American drivers lost an average of 51 hours, at a total cost of $81 billion, due to congestion in 2022.
+Seven out of INRIX’s 20 most congested cities were in the United States in 2022, the highest concentration for any country in the grouping.